 NutreStore Side Effects

-Note: This document contains side effect information about glutamine.
-Some of the dosage forms listed on this page may not apply to the brand name NutreStore.
+Note: This page contains side effects data for the generic drug glutamine.
+It is possible that some of the dosage forms included below may not apply to the brand name NutreStore.

 For the Consumer

 Applies to glutamine: oral capsule, oral packet, oral powder, oral powder for solution, oral powder for suspension, oral tablet

 As well as its needed effects, glutamine (the active ingredient contained in NutreStore) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking glutamine, check with your doctor immediately:Less common

 - Blood in urine